Hi my name Julia Hager

 My LinkedIn profile is very thorough and complete and contains a lot of additional information, such as recent recommendations, certificates, voluntary activities and an experience profile.

-I am neurodivergent myself, which is very positive for my job.
-I have above-average IQ and EQ scores.
-In addition, I have adapted my daily work routine according to my strengths and weaknesses profile so that I can ensure optimal productivity and efficiency, which I enjoy.
+I am neurodivergent myself, which is very positive for the work I do.
+I have above-average IQ and EQ scores and a talent for fast pattern recognition and attention to detail.
+In addition, I have adapted my daily work routine according to my strengths and weaknesses profile, so that I can ensure optimal productivity, reliability and efficiency.

-Among other things, this qualifies me particularly as a coach for neurodivergent people, which was therefore also the focus of my Bachelor's thesis (see below).
-My work as an advocate for neurodivergent people is very important to me, as you can see from the articles I have published on LinkedIn, among others, and which my company has published about me:
+This qualifies me particularly well as a research assistant and a coach or tutor for neurodivergent people in education.
+This was also the focus of my Bachelor's thesis (see below).
+My work as an advocate for neurodivergent people is important to me, as you can see from the articles I have published on LinkedIn, among others, and which my company has published about me:

 Information on my thesis research